-Whether or not you are required to take the placement exams depends on which College you are going into, your academic background, and any earned transferable credit.
-Please complete your placement testing at least two weeks prior to your Registration date.
+Whether or not you are required to take any of the placement exams depends on which College you are going into, your academic background, and any earned transferable credit.
+You need to complete your placement testing at least two weeks prior to your Registration date.

 Wondering which placement tests you have to take?
 To find out, click on the College that you have been admitted to.

 The Rhetoric courses are our 'Composition I' courses.
 Successfully completing a Comp I course is a General Education requirement of all undergraduate students.
 If you haven't taken any college-level composition course, you will be placed into a Rhetoric course based on your highest ACT English (or SAT Evidence-Based Reading and Writing) score.